Welcome to Benchmark Litigation Canada – the definitive guide to Canada's leading litigation law firms and lawyers.

 Research is conducted through extensive interviews with litigators, dispute resolution specialists and their clients to identify the leading litigators and firms.
 During these interviews, we examine recent casework handled by law firms and ask individual litigators to provide their professional opinions on peers and practitioners within their jurisdiction or practice area.

-To take part in our research simply complete our ONLINE SUBMISSION FORM.
+To take part in our research simply:

 In an effort to provide the most accurate and comprehensive coverage of the Canadian litigation market, we have taken a two-fold approach to our research.